rcantini/rcantini.github.io/content/post/dogbreedclass/index.md

 ---
-title: 'What breed is that puppy?<br>Chihuahua vs. Pug'
+title: 'What breed is that puppy?

+Chihuahua vs. Pug'

 subtitle: 'How to build a dog breed binary classifier with Keras and Tensorflow using Convolutional Neural Networks and Transfer Learning'
 disable_comments: true
 markup: kramdown